Kgkkjjj/WebBrowser/README.md

 Tk Browser is a cross-platform web browser built with Python's `tkinter` GUI toolkit and [`tkinterweb`](https://github.com/Andereoo/TkinterWeb).
 It works on Windows and Linux as long as Python and the required packages are installed.
-The interface supports multiple tabs and basic developer tools like viewing page source.
+The interface supports multiple tabs and developer tools like viewing page source.
+Recent updates add bookmarks, a simple history viewer, and the ability to open local HTML files.

 ## Requirements